munificent/craftinginterpreters/book/global-variables.md

     `useVar()` is never called either, so even though the variable isn't defined, no runtime error will occur because it's never used either.

-    We could report mistakes like this a compile errors, at least when running from a script.
+    We could report mistakes like this as compile errors, at least when running from a script.
 Do you think we should?
 Justify your answer.
 What do other scripting languages you know do?